The Bicycle Thief (Modern Family): Plot

 The question of the episode in the teaser concerns being a good dad.

 Phil (Ty Burrell) and Claire (Julie Bowen) go on a bike-ride with Luke (Nolan Gould), who is riding his sister's bike because he is not responsible enough to own a bike.
 While the Dunphys are riding, they come across Desiree (Brandy Ledford), a newly single mother who has a child at Luke's school.
 Phil flirts with her, to Claire's disgust.

 Phil decides to buy Luke a brand new green bike after Jay (Ed O'Neill) ridicules Luke for riding a girl's bike and tells him that he is responsible for it.
 When Phil comes across a bike that is similar to Luke's new bike, he immediately assumes Luke left the bike unlocked.
 Phil jumps on the bike to take it home, feeling that Claire will be upset with him for not listening to her.
 On his way home, he comes across Desiree and sets the bike down in order to help her get into her home - she had locked herself out.
 When returning to leave, the bike has disappeared.
 Phil visits the bike store to buy a replacement but when he gets home and confronts Luke, he learns that Luke never left the bike.
-When trying to take the replacement bike to the store, he is confronted by Claire who says he should not be sneaky and she forgives him - only to have Desiree show up with the second bike, saying her neighbor had placed it in her garage while Phil was in her bedroom.
+When trying to take the replacement bike to the place where he had stolen the second bike, he is confronted by Claire who says he should not be sneaky and she forgives him - only to have Desiree show up with the second bike, saying her neighbor had placed it in her garage while Phil was in her bedroom.
 Phil eventually places one of the replacement bikes back in the spot from where he had stolen the second bike and he is confronted by a pair of kids who claim the bike.